 Universal Robina Corporation (URC or the Company) is one of the largest branded food product companies in the Philippines and has established a strong presence in the ASEAN region.
 URC has the distinction of being called the country's first "Philippine Multinational".
 The Company was founded in 1954 when Mr. John Gokongwei, Jr. established Universal Corn Products, Inc., a cornstarch manufacturing plant in Pasig.
 The Company is involved in a wide range of food-related businesses, including the manufacture and distribution of branded consumer foods, production of hogs and poultry, manufacture of animal feeds and veterinary products, flour milling, and sugar milling and refining.
 URC has also ventured into renewables business for sustainability through its Distillery and Cogeneration divisions.
-In the Philippines, URC is a dominant player with leading market shares in Snacks, Candies and Chocolates, and is a significant player in Biscuits.
-URC is also the largest player in the Ready-to-Drink (RTD) Tea market and Cup Noodles and is a competitive 3rd player in the Coffee business.
-With six mills operating as of September 30, 2022, URC Sugar division remains to be the largest producer in the country based on capacity aided by the purchase of Roxas Holdings, Inc.'s sugar mill, ethanol plant and other investment properties in La Carlota City, Negros Occidental.
+In the Philippines, URC is a dominant player with leading market shares in Snacks, Candies, Chocolates, Ready-to-Drink (RTD), and is a significant player in Biscuits, Noodles and Coffee categories.
+URC Sugar division remains to be the largest producer in the country based on capacity, with six mills operating as of March 31, 2023, aided by the purchase of Roxas Holdings, Inc.'s sugar mill, ethanol plant and other investment properties in La Carlota City, Negros Occidental in 2020.
 The acquisition also allows for operational synergies between La Carlota and URC's existing operations in Sugar and continue in the efforts to support the development of the sugar industry in the Philippines.
 The Company's financial condition remained solid in the said period despite the acquisition.

-No material reclassifications, merger, consolidation, or purchase or sale of significant amount of assets (not ordinary) were made in the past three years (2019-2021) except those mentioned in the succeeding paragraphs.
+No material reclassifications, merger, consolidation, or purchase or sale of significant amount of assets (not ordinary) were made in the past three years (2020-2022) except those mentioned in the succeeding paragraphs.
 The Company's financial condition has remained solid in the said period.

-The Company operates its food business through operating divisions and wholly-owned or majority-owned subsidiaries that are organized into three business segments: branded consumer foods, agro-industrial products and commodity food products.
+The Company operates its food business through operating divisions and wholly-owned or majority-owned subsidiaries that are organized into two business segments: branded consumer foods group, and agro-industrial and commodity foods group.

-Branded consumer foods (BCF) segment, including packaging division, is the Company's largest segment.
+Branded consumer foods (BCF) segment, including packaging division, is the Company's largest segment contributing about 68.8% of revenues for the quarter ended March 31, 2023.
 Established in the 1960s, the Company's branded consumer foods segment manufactures and distributes a diverse mix of salty snacks, chocolates, candies, biscuits, packaged cakes, beverages and instant noodles.
 The manufacturing, distribution, sales, and marketing activities of BCF segment are carried out mainly through the Company's branded consumer foods division consisting of snack foods, beverage, and noodles and pasta, although the Company conducts some of its branded consumer foods operations through its majority-owned subsidiaries and joint venture companies.
 The Company established URC BOPP Packaging and URC Flexible Packaging divisions to engage in the manufacture of bi-axially oriented polypropylene (BOPP) films for packaging companies and flexible packaging materials to cater various URC branded products.
 Both manufacturing facilities are located in Simlong, Batangas and are ISO 9001:2008 certified for Quality Management Systems.

 Majority of URC's consumer foods business are conducted in the Philippines but has expanded more aggressively into other ASEAN markets, primarily through its wholly-owned subsidiary, URC International.
-In 2021, URC acquired Munchy's, one of the leading players in the Biscuits category in Malaysia, which provides a wide variety of offerings across all key biscuit segments with well-loved brands including Munchy's Cream Crackers, Lexus Cream Sandwich, Oat Krunch, Muzic Wafer and Choc-O Cookies.
+In 2021, URC acquired Munchy's, one of the leading players in the Biscuits category in Malaysia, which provides a wide variety of offerings across key biscuit segments with well-loved brands including Munchy's Cream Crackers, Lexus Cream Sandwich, Oat Krunch, Muzic Wafer and Choc-O Cookies.
+The international operations contributed about 22.2% of the Company's sale of goods and services for the quarter.